Table of Contents

 The additional ingredient in Sunscreen A, the tinted sunscreen, was iron oxide, a coloring agent used in cosmetics since the early 1900s.
 Yes, iron oxides do occur naturally.
 Did you know that rust is an example of iron oxide?

-But, there’s a problem with naturally derived iron oxides.
-They are commonly contaminated with toxic heavy metals, and toxic to both people and the environment.
+There’s a problem with naturally derived iron oxides.
+They are commonly contaminated with toxic heavy metals, and toxic to both humans and the environment.
 For that reason, iron oxides in cosmetics are universally synthetic, made in an industrial laboratory.
 The synthetic version is actually safer than the natural version.
 Yet, the sunscreen label clearly states 100% Natural Sunscreen.
 Did the manufacturer really use “natural” iron oxide?
 I doubt it.

 Mica

-Both of these “100% natural” sunscreens contained mica, another substance mined from the earth.
-Mica, found primarily in India, is a soft silicate mineral found in granite, crystals and other rocks, often golden, silver or off-white in color.
+Both of these “100% natural” sunscreens contained mica; another substance mined from the earth.
+Mica, found primarily in India, is a soft silicate mineral found in granite, crystals and other rocks.
+It is often golden, silver or off-white in color.
 Ground up into a fine dust-like powder, it’s used to add shimmer and color to beauty products.

 Responsible skincare manufacturers using mica in their formulations purchase synthetic mica.
 Like iron oxide, mica made in a factory is safer than its natural counterpart.
 I’ll assume the makers of the two product samples I reviewed chose to formulate these sunscreens with the synthetic version.
 Unfortunately, the consumer has no way to know for sure.
 Remember, the labels on both sunscreens claim they are 100% Natural Sunscreens.